James Woods Tweets Video Of Joe Biden, Claims He Wore A Wire During Presidential Debate

 “James you should be shame of yourself that is a crease that he has on both sides of his dress shirt but you can’t tell on this dark poor quality grainy video,” tweeted one commenter.

-“I like ya James but it takes about two seconds of looking real close to see that is a crease in his shirt,” said another.
+“I like ya James but it takes about two seconds of looking real close to see that is a crease in his shirt,” wrote another.

 Another user suggested that Biden’s opponent was also up to chicanery, posting a screenshot of a zoomed-in look at Trump’s ear and hair.
-The user claimed that that picture showed that the president was also using a cheating device.
+The user claimed that that picture showed that the president was also using a device.

 Joe had a crease in his shirt and a pen up his sleeve.
 But what’s this?? pic.twitter.com/ks4Koqc4gc